-- 17. Inspections shall be carried out by the competent authority of the port CPC. - 18.
-Each year CPCs shall inspect at least 5% of landing and transshipment operations in their designated ports as are made by foreign fishing vessels. - 19.
-Port Members and CNCPs shall, in accordance with their domestic law, inspect foreign fishing when: - a) there is a request from other Members and CNCPs or relevant regional fisheries management organizations that a particular vessel be inspected, particularly where such requests are supported by evidence of IUU fishing by the vessel in question, and there a clear grounds for suspecting that a vessel has engaged in IUU fishing; - b) a vessel has failed to provide complete information as required in paragraph 14; - c) the vessel has been denied entry or use of a port in accordance with this or other RFMO's provisions. - 20.
-Except for the purposes of inspection, enforcement action or emergency, port Members and CNCPs shall take all necessary measures, subject to, and in accordance with, their applicable laws and regulations and international law, to deny port access to fishing vessels included in the list of IATTC IUU vessels.
+- 16.20.
+Inspections shall be carried out by the competent authority of the port CPC. - 17.21.
+Each year CPCs shall inspect at least 5% of landing and transshipment operations in their designated ports as are made by foreign fishing vessels. - 18.22.
+The Port Members and CPC shall, In determining which foreign fishing vessel to inspect, the port CPC shall, in accordance with their-its domestic law, take the following take into account, inter alia, into account when determining which foreign vessels to inspect:-: - a) Whether a vessel has failed to provide complete information as required in paragraph 1814; - b) Requests from other CPCs or relevant regional fisheries management organizations (RFMOs) that a particular vessel be inspected, particularly where such requests are supported by evidence of IUU fishing by the vessel in question; - c) Whether clear grounds exist for suspecting that a vessel has that they have engaged in IUU fishing, including information derived from RFMOs. - d) After receiving the relevant information pursuant to paragraph 1418, as well as such other information as it may require to determine whether the foreign fishing vessel requesting entry into its port has engaged in IUU fishing, the port CPC shall decide whether to authorize or deny the entry of the vessel into its port.
+In case the port CPC decides to authorize the entry of the vessel into its port, the following provisions on port inspection shall apply..